akib1162100/financial-demo/README.md

 Secrets can be added to your GitHub repository by going to `Settings > Secrets` and selecting `New repository secret`.

-When entering the value, do not use quotes.
+When entering values, be sure to omit quotes.

 #### AWS IAM User API Keys: